ar8372/EV-Enrouting/README.md

  * a) Brute force approach
  * b) Sliding Window Technique
  * c) Subblocks Technique
-<h6>In brute force approach we calculated total return by putting CS at each point of grid (50*50) and the point corresponding to maximum total return is the optimal point.</h6>
+In <b>brute force</b> approach we calculated total return by putting CS at each point of grid (50*50) and the point corresponding to maximum total return is the optimal point.
-<h6>In sliding window we took a window of 10*10 and moved over this 50*50 matrix.</h6>
+In <b>sliding window</b>  we took a window of 10*10 and moved over this 50*50 matrix.
-<h6>In Subblocks Technique we divided our whole grid into 4 sub grids (upper left, upper right, lower left, lower right).
+In </b>Sub-blocks Techniqu</b> e we divided our whole grid into 4 sub grids (upper left, upper right, lower left, lower right).
 Then we calculated the return of the median point for each sub grid.
-We repeat the same for subgrid with max total return.</h6>
+We repeat the same for subgrid with max total return.
 Optimality>><br>
 Brute Force Approach >> Sliding Window Technique >> Sub-blocks method Speed>><br>